Jnguyen615/Overlook/README.md

 - I'd like to implement a date picker for the calendar
 - I'd like to have a vertical scrolling bar
 - I'd like to do a counter - where on login the numbers for the total cost go up.
 - Better styling - I'd like to revamp the styling.
+- Split up the past and upcoming bookings in their own sections and make sure the new booking gets added to it
+- Fix the error handling